cookiecutter/cookiecutter/README.rst

 Reproducible Science
 ~~~~~~~~~~~~~~~~~~~~

-* `cookiecutter-reproducible-science`_: A cookiecutter template to start a reproducible and transparent science project including data, models, analysis, and reports (i.e., your scientifc paper) with close resemblances to the philosophy of Cookiecutter `Data Science`_.
+* `cookiecutter-reproducible-science`_: A cookiecutter template to start a reproducible and transparent science project including data, models, analysis, and reports (i.e., your scientific paper) with close resemblances to the philosophy of Cookiecutter `Data Science`_.

 .. _`cookiecutter-reproducible-science`: https://github.com/mkrapp/cookiecutter-reproducible-science